Chirality-induced orbital Edelstein effect in an analytically solvable model: Orbital Edelstein effect in analytically solvable model

 The result is proportional to $L_{n,z}^{(k>0)}(E)-L_{n,z}^{(k<0)}(E)$.
 Therefore, we can easily understand the energy dependence as presented in Fig.~\ref{fig:results}(b). $\chi_{z}^{L_z}$ is zero at the band edges due to the zero velocity and is largest in the middle of the band width where the velocity and therefore $L_z$ are largest as well.
 The orbital Edelstein susceptibility changes sign once the chirality is reversed, due to the linear $c$ dependence~\footnote{Note that increasing the helix period $c$ would lead to a decreased hopping amplitude $t$.}.

 So far, we wanted to make the discussion as general as possible.
 Now we consider the case of tellurium's $s$ bands that exhibit an almost perfect resemblance of the band structure we have calculated.
 We use $a=2.133\,$\AA, $t=1.249\,\mathrm{eV}$~\cite{li2013non} and $g_L=1$ which gives a maximum value for the orbital angular momentum $L_0=0.43\,\hbar$.
-For the orbital Edelstein susceptibility we additionally use $c=\pm 6.018\,$\AA\, and assume a typical relaxation time $\tau=1\,\mathrm{ps}$ which results in an extremum of $\chi_0=\pm 125.0\times10^{-9}\,\mu_\mathrm{B}\,\mathrm{m}/\mathrm{V}$.
-The sign depends on the crystal chirality which means the system exhibits an extremely strong yet purely geometrical CIOS that is converted into CISS once measured. $\chi_{z}^{L_z}$ is orders of magnitude larger than the spin Edelstein susceptibility $\chi_{z}^{S_z}$ calculated for tellurium in Ref.~\cite{calavalle2022gate}.
+For the orbital Edelstein susceptibility we additionally use $c=\pm 6.018\,$\AA\, and assume a relaxation time $\tau=1\,\mathrm{ps}$ which results in an extremum of $\chi_0=\pm 125.0\times10^{-9}\,\mu_\mathrm{B}\,\mathrm{m}/\mathrm{V}$. \changeb{Note that the magnitude of this signal scales with the relaxation time which is a parameter in our calculations.} The sign depends on the crystal chirality which means the system exhibits an extremely strong yet purely geometrical orbital Edelstein effect.
 In our model $\chi_{z}^{S_z}=0$, because spin is not yet considered.